OpenIndiana/oi-docs/docs/contrib/getting-started.md

 git push
 ```

-When you make a commit, you are committing those changes your local clone.
+When you make a commit, you are committing those changes locally to your clone.
 When you perform a push, your are pushing your commits from your local clone to your fork residing on Github.